 Karma for Cara Foundation awards microgrants to youths 18 years of age and younger who spearhead exceptional service projects in their communities.
 Music For All is a program that microgrant recipient Megan (16) created when she was 14 years old to provide free music lessons to underprivileged youth in her community.
 When she was in elementary school, the music program was cut.
 Megan identifies as an orchestra student and met many of her close friends in her music class.
-She reached out to Sacred Heart Community Service in 2016 to share her mission and passion of bringing free music education to underprivileged children who attend their education program.
+She reached out to Sacred Heart Community Service in 2016 to share her mission and passion for bringing free music education to underprivileged children who attend their education program.
 Specifically Megan used her award to run a summer school program and provide keyboards for children at Gardner Academy.
 Most of the children who attend this school are living below poverty level.

 1. How many volunteers participated in your project?
 How many hours did it involve?
 And how many individuals were affected by your project?
 110 of us spent 500 hours on this project which affected 800 people